aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/cells-data/find-or-search-data/find-cells-with-specific-style/_index.md

 ---
 title: Find Cells with Specific Style with C++
 linktitle: Find Cells with Specific Style
 type: docs
 weight: 190
 url: /cpp/find-cells-with-specific-style/
 description: Learn how to find or search cells with a particular style applied through the Aspose.Cells for C++ API.
 keywords: Find cells with a particular style applied, Search cells with a particular style applied
 ai_search_scope: cells_cpp
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 {{% alert color="primary" %}}

 Sometimes, you need to find cells with a particular style applied.
 You can use Aspose.Cells to find all cells with a common style.
-Aspose.Cells provides the [**FindOptions.GetStyle()**](https://reference.aspose.com/cells/cpp/aspose.cells/findoptions/getstyle/) property which you can use to specify the style to search cells for.
+Aspose.Cells provides the [**FindOptions.GetStyle()**](https://reference.aspose.com/cells/cpp/aspose.cells/findoptions/getstyle/) property, which you can use to specify the style to search cells for.

 {{% /alert %}}

 The code in this example finds all cells that have the same style as that of cell A1.
-After the code has been executed, all the cells that have the same style as A1 contain the text "Found".
+After the code has been executed, all the cells that have the same style as A1 contain the text **"Found"**.

 ```c++
 #include <iostream>